Laser Tattoo Removal – Everything You Need to Know

 Does Laser Tattoo Removal Hurt?

 Everyone who ever got a tattoo has had to put up with someone asking them if it hurt.

 When that question comes your way, you probably roll your eyes.
 It’s a needle stabbing into your skin – of course it hurts!

-And something similar can be said about laser tattoo removal.
-All you’re doing is applying concentrated light to your skin, so you might be optimistic enough to hope that you won’t feel a thing.
-But let’s be real: you’re undergoing a treatment involving an ultra-hot laser – it’s not just going to tickle.
+Something similar can be said about laser tattoo removal.
+All you’re doing is applying concentrated light to your skin, so you might be optimistic enough to hope that you won’t feel a thing... let’s be real!
+You’re undergoing a treatment involving an ultra-hot laser – it’s just not going to tickle.

 The real question is: how much is the procedure going to hurt?

 That’s a difficult one to answer.
 Everyone’s tolerance for pain is different and that’s reflected in the reports from people who have undergone laser removal.